The most award winning

-Acute diarrhea is a frequent complaint in the emergency department and can be divided into infectious (85%) and non-infectious causes (15%).
+Acute diarrhea is a frequent complaint among patients and can be divided into infectious (85%) and non-infectious causes (15%).
 Various estimates exist but infectious causes occur with the following relative frequencies: viral 50-70%, bacterial 15-20%, parasitic 10-15%, and 5-10% from unknown causes.2

 Few infectious diseases have caused more morbidity and mortality throughout history than those that infect the gastrointestinal tract.
 Wars have been lost, cities devastated, and country borders decided by epidemics of infectious diarrhea.
 In some wars, morbidity and mortality due to diarrhea outpaced injuries from fighting.1

-Infectious diarrhea is the second most common cause of death worldwide with nearly 5 million deaths annually.3 It remains one of the leading causes of death in children.2,4,5 Diarrhea is estimated to cause the death of up to 10,000 children (younger than age 5) daily in underdeveloped countries.6 This is in stark contrast to the 300 children younger than age 5 who die in the United States annually, and illustrates the role of sanitation in curbing infectious diarrhea.
-Surveys of the U.S. population have demonstrated in excess of 135 million cases per year of non-food-borne gastroenteritis vs. 76 million cases of food-borne gastroenteritis.7 These episodes account for more than 6000 deaths and 900,000 hospitalizations annually.5 Detailed and accurate data do not exist on the full economic impact of these illnesses, but it is estimated to cost billions of dollars when taking into account lost work productivity, and direct and indirect health care costs.
+Infectious diarrhea is the second most common cause of death worldwide with nearly 5 million deaths annually.3 It remains one of the leading causes of death in children.2,4,5 Diarrhea is estimated to cause the deaths of up to 10,000 children (younger than age 5) daily in underdeveloped countries.6 This statistic is in stark contrast to the 300 children younger than age 5 who die in the United States annually and illustrates the role of sanitation in curbing infectious diarrhea.
+Surveys of the U.S. population have demonstrated in excess of 135 million cases per year of non-food-borne gastroenteritis vs. 76 million cases of food-borne gastroenteritis.7 These episodes account for more than 6000 deaths and 900,000 hospitalizations annually.5 Detailed and accurate data do not exist on the full economic impact of these illnesses, but the cost is estimated to be in billions of dollars when taking into account lost work productivity, and direct and indirect health care costs.
 Diarrhea is second only to the common cold in number of work days lost.6

 Diarrhea is the most common illness affecting those that travel internationally.8 It is more common in developing countries, but with the ease of global travel, seeing patients in the United States who have acquired an infection elsewhere is common.
 Thus, it is imperative to maintain a broad differential diagnosis and take a thorough history.